Department of Health

 Delivering health screening, assessment, referrals and planning to all Victorian children aged 0-17 years entering or re-entering statutory child protection care.

-The Pathway to Good Health initiative delivers health screening, assessment, referrals and health planning to all Victorian children and young people aged 0-17 years entering or re-entering statutory care.
-This includes children and young people in home-based care and residential care.
-The program is delivered through a designated health provider in each of the seventeen Victorian child protection areasExternal Link .
+The Pathway to Good Health program delivers health screening, assessment, planning and referral to Victorian children and young people aged 0-17 years entering or re-entering statutory care.
+This includes children and young people in kinship, foster and residential care settings.
+The program is delivered through a designated health provider in each of the seventeen Victorian Child Protection AreasExternal Link .

-In July 2023 the Victorian Government invested $37.8 million over four years to deliver targeted health support to improve access to assessments for children and young people in care.
-This investment will expand the Pathway to Good Health program across Victoria through a phased rollout across the state.
+In July 2023 the Victorian Government invested $37.8 million over four years to improve statewide access to health screening and assessment for children and young people in care.

 Service providers

-Pathway to Good Health providers will work closely with local Child Protection services and carers to ensure that services are delivered in the most accessible way for the child.
-This may include outreach, telehealth or secondary consultation to support improved access to services.
+Pathway to Good Health providers work closely with local Child Protection services and carers to ensure that health services are delivered in the most accessible way for the child where they live.

 Ballarat Community HealthCentral Highlands